sensei-hacker/inavwiki/Sensor-calibration.md

 The magnetometer (_basically a compass_) measures magnetic field strength so it should be placed a**way from any sources of magnetic interference** - power wires, ESCs, motors, beepers, metal parts of the frame, video transmitters, Llamas & so on...

 The best way is to place the compass on a mast along with GPS module.
-When an external compass is used remember to set correct "align_mag", see the [iNav CLI variables](https://github.com/iNavFlight/inav/blob/master/docs/Cli.md) for more information.
+When an external compass is used remember to set correct "align_mag", see the [INAV CLI variables](https://github.com/iNavFlight/inav/blob/master/docs/Cli.md) for more information.
 Compass must be mounted parallel to f/c.
 If not please follow the guide in [setting-up-the-compass-alignment](https://github.com/iNavFlight/inav/wiki/GPS--and-Compass-setup#setting-up-the-compass-alignment).

 When using an external magnetometer 9/10 times you need to physically remove (_remove chip from board or cut a trace_) the internal one if you have on.